IoTone/matrix-websocket-bridge-ar-xr/README.md

 ## Snap Spectacles UX

 Compatible with Spectacles 24.
 See subfolder.
-It will leverage the JS library mentioned in the previous section, and will port it for snap spectacles.
+It will leverage the ideas from the JS library mentioned in the previous section, and will port it for snap spectacles.
 The spectacles version of this example is intended as a prototype to demonstrate alteratnives for decentralized messaging.
 The fact we can communicate with a room, we can ask a real person to reply, or we can build an interesting set of distributed AI / bot applications.

 ## XR UX